Aditya46-ui/Face-swap/README.md

 Once you have successfully downloaded and placed the shape_predictor_68_face_landmarks.dat file in the correct location, you are ready to proceed with using the facial landmarks recognition model.

+Step 2: Download the Code.ipynb file

+Step 3: Download the images provided or you can use your own images too.

+Step 4: Make sure the files are in the correct directories and run the code.